Mersmak/Bed-2056-Assignments/README.md

-# githubtest-
+# Bed-2056-Assignments
-Test for 2056
+This is the assignment folder for Bed-2056 Data science.